 There are three presets included for players that want to add more greenery, maintain New Vegas’ desolate environments, or strike a balance between the two.

 Improve Fallout: New Vegas Visual Effects

 Considering Fallout: New Vegas was released back in 2010, time hasn’t been exactly kind to its visuals, in particular, its animations and special effects.

 You can fix that with a mod like Essential Visual Enhancements, or EVE, which greatly improves the overall quality of various effects and animations in the game.

-This includes new Crit Kill animation scenes, HD blood, fire, and explosion effects, as well as new bullet impacts, energy weapon projectiles, and more.
+This involves fresh Crit Kill animation sequences, high-definition blood, fire, and explosion impacts, along with recent bullet impacts, energy weapon projectiles, and additional features.